|

 The situation with the COX-1 inhibitor naproxen (Aleve®, and others) is even less clear.
 On December 21, 2004, the NIH stopped a study in Alzheimer's patients due to an excessive rate of heart attacks and strokes in patients taking naproxen, a drug that has been used in the US since 1976.
 How these new data affect the use of NSAIDs in athletes is uncertain.
 Athletes and others who exercise regularly would seem to be at less risk due to the beneficial effects of exercise on the bloodstream (Rauramaa R, et al. 1986), however, this is pure speculation at this time.

-SUMMARY
+SUMMARY and RECOMMENDATIONS

 Before using a pain medication, consider the following:

-• How severe is the injury?
-If the injury is severe, acetaminophen, aspirin, or a low dose of an OTC NSAID may not be very effective.
-If there is substantial bleeding, aspirin and NSAIDs should be avoided due to their ability to inhibit platelet function.
+If the injury is severe, and/or if there is a bone fracture: Acetaminophen will likely be worthless.
+Aspirin, or a low dose of an OTC NSAID, may not be very effective either.
+Here is where a drug combination can be effective: combining a NSAID drug with an opiate is a good choice.
+An example is Vicoprofen®, which combines the NSAID ibuprofen with the opiate hydrocodone.
+However, if there is substantial bleeding, or extensive soft-tissue trauma, aspirin and NSAIDs should be avoided due to their ability to inhibit platelet function.

-• Don't share pain meds.
+Don't share pain meds.
 Athletes should never share any of their medications with anyone.
 This applies to all drugs, not just analgesics.

-• Don't drive while taking opiate analgesics.
+Don't drive while taking opiate analgesics.
 Opiate analgesics (morphine, codeine, hydrocodone, oxycodone, etc.) can cause drowsiness.

-• Don't drink alcohol while taking pain meds.
+Don't drink alcohol while taking pain meds.
 Drinking alcohol while taking aspirin or any of the NSAIDs increases the risk of gastritis and GI bleeding.
 Combining alcohol and acetaminophen increases the risk of liver injury.
 NEVER mix alcohol with opiate drugs due to the serious possibility of respiratory depression.

 FOR MORE INFORMATION

-A good review of this topic in the medical literature is the review by Stanley KL, et al. 1998 (see below).
+A good review of this topic in the medical literature is the paper by Stanley KL, et al. 1998 (see below).
 A review that coaches and athletic trainers may be interested in appeared in the October 2004 issue of Training and Conditioning (see References, below).
-Readers may also be interested in these reviews:

 REFERENCES